-When China freed up agriculture in the late 1970s, it was one of the most significant blows for human freedom ever recorded.
+When China freed up agriculture in the late 1970s, it was one of the most significant victories for human freedom ever recorded.
 Here is the story of the farmers, and then the political leaders, who got the ball rolling.

 Contributed Content (0) and Suggested Materials (2)